medford-group/bdqm-vip/syllabus.md

 -------------

 The course will by offered in a hybrid format.
 We have multiple online MS students who work in the course, so it is important to provide a mechanism for remote participation.
-For the training, group, lectures will be given live during the course time and **will not be recorded.**
+The main lecture will take place virtually, but sub-teams can meet in person and/or use hybrid meetings.
+For the training, group, lectures will be given live during the course time and **will not be recorded.** If you miss a lecture you are responsible for following up with other students and the TA's to catch up on what you missed.
-The two project groups will use the course time to meet and discuss progress on projects.
+The project groups will use the course time to meet and discuss progress on projects.

 Training Schedule *(all synchronous)*